AdaCore/spark2014/docs/ug/en/source/how_to_run_gnatprove.rst

   with a small timeout or a small steps limit will result in much faster execution.

-* If you have access to up-to-date session files, (see :ref:`Running GNATprove from the Command Line`) and you only want to check the proof results of the stored session, you can use ``--replay``.
-Replay only runs previously successful provers and is therefore much faster than a run of |GNATprove| without this option.

-* Use ``--no-axiom-guard``.
-Generally, SPARK checks that subprograms  correctly implement their implicit and explicit contracts, and assumes that this is the case as well for subprograms that are not verified by |GNATprove|, see also :ref:`Managing Assumptions`.
-To limit the impact of incorrect contracts,
-  |GNATprove| inserts by default special guards, so that potentially incorrect
-  postconditions are only used when the unverified subprogram is actually called.
-These guards have a non-negligible impact on prover performance.
-If in your project, all subprograms are in the |SPARK| subset, or you have confidence in the contracts you wrote for the subprograms which are not in
-  |SPARK|, you can disable these guards using the ``--no-axiom-guard`` option.

 |GNATprove| and Network File Systems or Shared Folders
 ------------------------------------------------------